gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/listmethods11.md

 Write a function called "get_longest_element".

-Given a list, "get_longest_element" returns the longest string in the given list.
+Given a list of strings, "get_longest_element" returns the longest string in the given list.

 Notes:
 * If there are ties, it returns the first element to appear.
-* If the list is empty, it should return an empty string.
+* If the list is empty, it should return the empty string.

 ```
 output = get_longest_element(['one', 'two', 'three'])